RyanGittins/Project2.2/README.md

 __Usage__

-To use this software, simply run the command `./stoplight <number-of-cars>`  Where items in '<>' are required parameters.
+To use this software, simply run the command `./stoplight <number-of-cars>`.
+Where items in '<>' are required parameters.
 The argument <number-of-cars> is simply the number of cars you would like the program to use for simulation.
 Each car is a separate  thread so this number is limited by each individual's hardware limitations.
 The number of cars must be greater than 0.

 __Test Cases__